-Best Value Statement Last reviewed: June 2022 Next review: June 2025 Linked Governor: Lorna Rolfe SLT Member: Andrea West
+Best Value Statement DCUC Tarac otatement

+Last reviewed: June 2025 Next review: June 2028 Linked Governor: Lorna Rolfe SLT Member: Andrea West

 Introduction

 The Board of Governors is accountable for the way in which the school's resources are allocated to meet the objectives set out in the school's improvement plan.
 Governors should secure the best possible outcome for students in the most efficient, effective and economic way.
 This will help support continuous improvement in our students' progress and their achievements.